Saeed Ahmed Khan: Political career

-Manais ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-169 (Vehari-III) and from Constituency NA-170 (Vehari-IV) in 2008 Pakistani general election but was unsuccessful.
+Manais ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-169 (Vehari-III) and from Constituency NA-170 (Vehari-IV) in the 2008 Pakistani general election but was unsuccessful.
 He received 45,828 from Constituency NA-169 (Vehari-III) and lost the seat to Tehmina Daultana, and received 5,875 votes from Constituency NA-170 (Vehari-IV) and lost the seat to Mehmood Hayat Khan.

-He was elected to the National Assembly as a candidate of PML-N from Constituency NA-170 (Vehari-IV) in 2013 Pakistani general election.
-He received 83,895 votes and defeated Aurangzaib Khan Khichi, a candidate of Pakistan Tehreek-e-Insaf (PTI).
+He was elected to the National Assembly as a candidate of PML-N from Constituency NA-170 (Vehari-IV) in the 2013 Pakistani general election.
+He received 83,895 votes and defeated Aurangzeb Khan Khichi, a candidate of Pakistan Tehreek-e-Insaf (PTI).

+He contested the 2018 Pakistani general election from NA-165 Vehari-IV as a candidate of PML-N, but was unsuccessful.
+He received 65,575 votes and was defeated by Aurangzeb Khan Khichi, a candidate of PTI.

+In the 2024 Pakistani general election Saeed Ahmad Khan had a very strong position but many efforts were made to beat him.
+His constituency was disrupted and his favourable areas were excluded from his constituency.
+Manais' political opponents who belonged to Pakistan Tehreek-e-Insaf (PTI) rigged the election and defeated him, but still Manais was able to get 96,191 votes and majority public stood with him.

+Saeed Ahmad Khan's son Asif Saeed Manais has been elected to the Provincial Assembly of the Punjab 3 times; during all his tenures he was part of the Chief minister's cabinet.
+Khan's elder son Asim Saeed Manais served as tehsil nazim of Mailsi for a period of 8 years and was then elected chairman of district council Vehari in the local government elections.

+Saeed Ahmad Khan Manais has a massive following in his constituency where people consider him to be the master of politics.Even today no one from Vehari has reached heights that once Manais did at his peak career by being one of the strongest ministers of the time.
+He is an unbeatable candidate in his constituency and has a huge mandate.
+SK Manais is a mentor for most of his political rivals.